EuroProofNet/europroofnet.github.io/_pages/WG4/Orsay25/meeting.md

 - May 25: deadline for [funding requests](https://forms.gle/JWH48nfBay9uCjhPA) and talk proposals
 - June 1st: notification

-**Talk proposals:** If you want to give a talk or make a tool demo, send a mail to [Frédéric Blanqui](https://blanqui.gitlabpages.inria.fr/) with a title and abstract before May 25.
+**Talk/demo proposals:** If you want to give a talk or make a tool demo, send a mail to [Frédéric Blanqui](https://blanqui.gitlabpages.inria.fr/) with a title and abstract before May 25.

 **Previous workshops:**
 - [1st Workshop on the development, maintenance, refactoring and search of large libraries of proofs](../wg4-meeting1), Tbilisi, Georgia, 23-24 September 2022